 Thank you so much for the ton of questions we received in regards to progesterone.
-I have spoken to two renowned colleagues, both board-certified ObGyns – Dr. Anna Cabeca and Dr. Shawn Tassone to get their input on more nuanced cases of using progesterone.
+I spoke to two renowned colleagues, both board-certified ObGyns—Dr. Anna Cabeca and Dr. Shawn Tassone to get their input on more nuanced cases of using progesterone.

-Dr. Anna Cabeca has worked with women for over 20 years (she no longer works with private patients) and is the creator of the highly popular vaginal rejuvenation cream, Julva (our Hormones balance community loves it) and Mighty Maca – a wonderful and gentle pick-me-up maca blend I often drink in the afternoons.
+Dr. Anna Cabeca has worked with women for over 20 years (she no longer works with private patients) and is the creator of the highly popular vaginal rejuvenation cream, Julva (our Hormones balance community loves it) and Mighty Maca—a wonderful and gentle pick-me-up maca blend I often drink in the afternoon.

 Dr. Tassone is one of the very few colleagues who still takes one-on-one patients.
-If you need a consult, especially pertaining to bioidentical hormone usage, I highly recommend to consult with him (he’s Austin, TX-based but offers Skype calls).
-In my experience, talented and popular practitioners stop taking patients at some point – I, therefore, recommend to reach out to him sooner than later.
+If you need a consult, especially pertaining to bioidentical hormone usage, I highly recommend consulting with him (he’s Austin, Texas-based but offers Skype calls).
+In my experience, talented, and popular practitioners stop taking patients at some point.
+I, therefore, recommend reaching out to him sooner than later.
 You can book a consult with him here.

-In part 1 of the progesterone series “Topical Progesterone – When, Why, and How – Part 1”, I covered the basics of using progesterone – how it can help, who would benefit the most, how to pick the cleanest product, the product I use (ProgestPure – our latest addition to Hormone Balance Nutritionals line), when to use it, and how to dose.
+In part 1 of the Progesterone Series, “Topical Progesterone – When, Why, and How – Part 1”, I covered the basics of using progesterone—how it can help, who would benefit the most, how to pick the cleanest product, the product I use (ProgestPure), when to use it, and how to dose.

 In this article, we will go deeper to answer more complex questions.